mknxdev/vue-ctx-injector/README.md

 ### HTML-based standalone components

+#### Syntax

-To tell VCI which HTML elements must be used for injecting Vue components, a special attributes-based syntax must be used.
-Those attributes are used to identify the Vue component and pass data to it.
+To tell VCI which HTML elements must be targeted for injecting Vue components, a special attributes-based syntax must be used.
+These attributes are used to identify the Vue component and pass data to it.

 ```html